While our office is by appointment only, staff remain available by email & phone during our regular business hours

 Status:

-The South Simcoe Streams Network (SSSN) is in its fifteenth year of operation.
+The South Simcoe Streams Network (SSSN) is in its sixteenth year of operation.
 This program continues to draw multi-sector and community support.
 The SSSN has developed innovative, action-oriented ways to improve and protect local stream environments through education, community involvement, and on the ground activities.